5 takeaways from Seahawks’ offensive line coach Tom Cable’s radio interview

 Specifically, he said Ifedi and Pocic will battle it out at right tackle to begin camp.
 He also said the loser of that battle doesn’t necessarily become a backup, implying instead they want to see which of those two players is the best fit at right tackle and then take it from there.

 “Ethan, he’s going to start at right tackle with Germain,’’ Cable said.
 “Those two guys are going to compete and obviously what you hope is that they prove to us day in and day out that they are two of the best five and then you’ve got to move one of them somewhere, and that’s a good problem to have.’’
-Pocic was primarily a center at LSU but the Seahawks have said from the minute he was drafted he would likely begin bis NFL career at guard or tackle.
+Pocic was primarily a center at LSU but the Seahawks have said from the minute he was drafted he would likely begin his NFL career at guard or tackle.

 2, Mark Glowinski is going back to right guard to compete with Oday Aboushi.

 Glowinski started at left guard last season.
 But Cable noted that Glowinski played right guard most of his career until last year, including a 2015 game at Arizona as a rookie.
-Cable said the reason to move Glowiski to the left side last year was because Ifedi — the the team’s first-round pick in 2016 — had “never been a left-handed player’’ either and the thought was “to take the guy who is a year older’’ and have him make the switch in sides, meaning Glowinski.
+Cable said the reason to move Glowinski to the left side last year was because Ifedi — the the team’s first-round pick in 2016 — had “never been a left-handed player’’ either and the thought was “to take the guy who is a year older’’ and have him make the switch in sides, meaning Glowinski.
 So that had Ifedi playing right guard and Glowinski on the left.
 But now with Ifedi at right tackle, the team can move Glowinski back to right guard to compete with Aboushi, a free agent signee.

 3, Luke Joeckel, George Fant and Rees Odhiambo appear set to battle for the two left-side spots.